 Content may not apply to all models.
 Consult your owner's manual for specific information about your vehicle.

-Your Acura is equipped with a state-of-the-art climate control system that makes traveling comfortable year-round, regardless of the weather.
-Here are some of the subjects of inquiry many drivers have regarding their climate control systems:
+The state-of-the-art climate control system makes traveling comfortable year-round, regardless of the weather.
+Here are some subjects of inquiry many drivers have regarding their climate control systems:

 Controlling the source of air

 The Recirculation Button controls the source of the air going through your climate control system.
-When in the Recirculation Mode, air from the vehicle's interior is re-circulated through the system.
-Use this Recirculation Mode when driving through smoky or dusty conditions, or when you need maximum A/C cooling.
-Keeping the system in the Recirculation Mode, however, especially with the A/C off, can cause the windows to fog.
+When in Recirculation Mode, air from the vehicle's interior (as opposed to incoming air from the exterior with Fresh Air mode) is recirculated through the system.
+Use this mode when driving through smoky or dusty conditions, or when you need maximum A/C cooling.
+Keeping the system in Recirculation Mode, however, especially with the A/C off, can cause the windows to fog.

 Source of outside air coming into the vehicle

 Air intakes for both heating and cooling are at the base of the windshield.
-Keep these clear of leaves and other debris for better operation.
+Keep these areas clear of leaves and other debris for optimal operation.

 Air exit locations

-Cooling down vehicle after it's been sitting in the sun
+Cooling down the vehicle after it's been sitting in the sun

-Start the engine and push the A/C Button to turn on the A/C. Make sure the temperature control lever is all the way to the left.
+Start the engine and press the A/C Button to turn on the A/C. Make sure the temperature is set at the lowest.
 Set the fan to maximum speed.
 Open the windows partially and select Recirculation Mode.
 Once the cool air has replaced the warm air, close the windows, switch to Fresh Air Mode and turn the fan to the desired setting.

-Air conditioning places an extra load on the engine, especially when driving in stop-and-go traffic or climbing a long, steep hill.
+Air conditioning places an extra load on the engine, especially when driving in stop-and-go traffic or driving up a long, steep hill.
 You may hear a noise when your compressor engages, but there is nothing wrong with the engine.
 If any noise does concern you, contact your Acura dealer.

-Use the air-conditioning and heating at the same time.
-As it cools, the A/C draws moisture out of the air.
-When used with the heater, it makes the interior dryer and warmer.
+Use the air-conditioning and heating systems at the same time.
+As the cabin interior cools, the A/C draws moisture out of the air.
+When used with the heater, it makes the interior drier and warmer.
 This procedure works whenever the outside temperature is above 32 degrees Fahrenheit.

 Removing fog from windows